 Not every type of 401(k) has the same protections.
 In fact, independent 401(k)s are not protected by ERISA.
 That means commercial creditors can have an easier time accessing these assets.

 Luckily other protections may be in a place like a state legislation.
 The best way to see whether or not your funds are protected is by getting in touch with a professional like a financial advisor or lawyer.
 Your account may also face wage garnishment during the following:

 - If you owe federal income tax debts

 - If you owe money from unpaid alimony or child support

-Can 401(k) Funds Be Subject to Garnishment for Credit Card Debt?
+Can a 401K be Garnished for Credit Card Debt?

 Does the Federal Government Have the Right to Garnish Retirement Funds?

 Yes, the federal government does have the right to do this!
 If you owe federal income debts from taxes in arrears then your 401(k) is not exempt from wage garnishment.